TheOceanCleanup/LabelAPI/full_flow_examples.md

 print(r.json())
 ```

-We can now see the campaign, and see that 0 out of 4 images have been labeled:
+If we now get the campaign details, we can see that 0 out of 4 images have been
+labeled:

 ```
 r = requests.get(